BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 The next step of this wizard will let you choose the name of your BC Container.
 > ![](/assets/images/local10/image5.png)

-We have chosen our own name "SpareBrainedIdeasAB" in this example and this name will reflect the name of the container inside Docker, as seen in the picture bellow.
+We have chosen our own name "SpareBrainedIdeasAB" in this example and this name will reflect the name of the container inside Docker, as seen in the picture below.
 > ![](/assets/images/local10/image6.png)

 Feel free to pick whatever name you deem fit for your use, followed by submitting it with the **ENTER** key.